GAIA-X4PLC-AAD/provider-tools/xodr_routing_creator/README.md

 # How to run
 - main.py with arguments
-    - -xodr : filename of OpenDRIVE file
+    - [filename] : filename of OpenDRIVE file
-    - -output : filename of exported file
+    - -out : filename of exported file - use extension for format selection ('kml', 'geojson')
-	- -format : output format for geo file - choose 'kml', 'geojson'
+	- -box : filename for boundingbox geo file - use extension for format selection ('kml', 'geojson')

 # Install
     To install the required libraries run: `pip install -r requirements.txt` or `python -m pip install -r requirements.txt`